techbelle/the-little-mongodb-book/en/mongodb.markdown

 2. A database can have zero or more `collections`.
 A collection shares enough in common with a traditional `table` that you can safely think of the two as the same thing.

 3. Collections are made up of zero or more `documents`.
-Again, a document can safely be thought of as a `row`.
+Again, a document can safely be thought of as analogous to a `row`.

-4. A document is made up of one or more `fields`, which you can probably guess are a lot like `columns`.
+4. A document is made up of one or more `fields`, which you can probably guess are somewhat like `columns`.

 5. `Indexes` in MongoDB function mostly like their RDBMS counterparts.

 6. `Cursors` are like relational database cursors, but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
 The important thing to understand about cursors is that when you ask MongoDB for data, it returns a pointer to the result set called a cursor, which we can do things to, such as counting or skipping ahead, before actually pulling down data.

 To recap, MongoDB is made up of `databases` which contain `collections`.
 A `collection` is made up of `documents`.
-Each `document` is made up of `fields`. `Collections` can be `indexed`, which improves lookup and sorting performance.
+Each `document` is made up of `fields`. `Collections` can be `indexed`, which improves query and sorting performance.
 Finally, when we get data from MongoDB we usually do so through a `cursor` whose actual execution is delayed until necessary.

 Why use new terminology (collection vs. table, document vs. row and field vs. column)?
 Is it just to make things more complicated?
 The truth is that while these concepts are similar to their relational database counterparts, they are not identical.
 The core difference comes from the fact that relational databases define `columns` at the `table` level whereas a document-oriented database defines its `fields` at the `document` level.
 That is to say that each `document` within a `collection` can have its own unique set of `fields`.
 As such, a `collection` is a dumbed down container in comparison to a `table`, while a `document` has a lot more information than a `row`.

 Although this is important to understand, don't worry if things aren't yet clear.
 It won't take more than a couple of inserts to see what this truly means.
-Ultimately, the point is that a collection isn't strict about what goes in it (it's schema-less).
+Ultimately, the point is that a collection isn't strict about what goes in it (its schema is flexible/dynamic).
 Fields are tracked with each individual document.
 The benefits and drawbacks of this will be explored in a future chapter.

 Let's get hands-on.
-If you don't have it running already, go ahead and start the `mongod` server as well as a mongo shell.
+If you don't have it running already, go ahead and start the `mongod` server as well as a mongo shell or Compass.
 The shell runs JavaScript.
 There are some global commands you can execute, like `help` or `exit`.
 Commands that you execute against the current database are executed against the `db` object, such as `db.help()` or `db.stats()`.
 Commands that you execute against a specific collection, which is what we'll be doing a lot of, are executed against the `db.COLLECTION_NAME` object, such as `db.unicorns.help()` or `db.unicorns.count()`.

 Go ahead and enter `db.help()`, you'll get a list of commands that you can execute against the `db` object.

 A small side note: Because this is a JavaScript shell, if you execute a method and omit the parentheses `()`, you'll see the method body rather than executing the method.
-I only mention it so that the first time you do it and get a response that starts with `function (...){` you won't be surprised.
-For example, if you enter `db.help` (without the parentheses), you'll see the internal implementation of the `help` method.
+I only mention it so that the first time you do it and get a response that starts with `[Function: ...` you won't be surprised.
+For example, if you enter `db.stats` (without the parentheses), you'll see the details of  implementation of the `stats` method.

 First we'll use the global `use` helper to switch databases, so go ahead and enter `use learn`.
-It doesn't matter that the database doesn't really exist yet.
+It doesn't matter that the database doesn't exist yet.
 The first collection that we create will also create the actual `learn` database.
 Now that you are inside a database, you can start issuing database commands, like `db.getCollectionNames()`.
 If you do so, you should get an empty array (`[ ]`).
-Since collections are schema-less, we don't explicitly need to create them.
+Since collections don't have schema, we don't usually need to explicitly create them.
 We can simply insert a document into a new collection.
 To do so, use the `insert` command, supplying it with the document to insert:

-	db.unicorns.insert({name: 'Aurora',
-		gender: 'f', weight: 450})
+	db.unicorns.insertOne({name: 'Aurora', gender: 'f', weight: 450})

-The above line is executing `insert` against the `unicorns` collection, passing it a single parameter.
+The above line is executing `insert` against the `unicorns` collection, passing it a single document.
 Internally MongoDB uses a binary serialized JSON format called BSON.
 Externally, this means that we use JSON a lot, as is the case with our parameters.
 If we execute `db.getCollectionNames()` now, we'll see a `unicorns` collection.

 You can now use the `find` command against `unicorns` to return a list of documents: